 If your computer does not recognize a connected USB device, re-installing the drivers manually may fix the issue.

 - Install the latest driver version for your device (if it has not been installed yet).
-You can download the latest drivers from the free updates page on the Native Instruments website.
+You can download the latest drivers from the Drivers & Other Files page on the Native Instruments website.

 Note: Make sure the device is NOT connected while installing the driver.